grandeurkoe/obsidian-vault/Data Structure and Algorithms/Algorithms/Recursion.md

 # Recursion

-Recursion is not an algorithm but like more of a concept that is we'll use throughout this section.
+Recursion is not an algorithm but like more of a concept that we'll use throughout this section.

 Recursion is defining something in terms of itself.